-Read our article about “Best Material for Window Sills”here.
+Read our article about the “Best Material for Window Sills” here.

-2. Window sills helps hold a window in place.
+2. Window sills help hold a window in place.

 Window sills are necessary because they are a part of a building’s structure.
 They serve as the framing of the window to keep it in place.
 Without a window sill, the opening of that window would sway and shift as the foundation settles.
-This could jeopardize the integrity of a build causing cracks and an unleveled structure.
+This could jeopardize the integrity of an installation causing cracks and an unleveled structure.
 The window sill acts as a brace to reinforce the wall.
-If nothing else, incorporating window sills are an absolute must of a building budget.
+If nothing else, then incorporating window sills are an absolute must when it comes to setting a building budget.

 In the earlier builds, window sills were made of wood because it was easier and less expensive to get.
 The downside to this is that because wood is a living organism—a plant to be exact, it will eventually decay.
 And as a plant that has been removed from the ground, it then becomes the perfect burrowing ground for carpenter ants, grubs, and worse, termites if not treated.